RedPill47/Agentic_Socratic_NLP_Tutor-final/README.md

 An intelligent, adaptive AI tutoring system that teaches Natural Language Processing (NLP) concepts through Socratic dialogue.
 Built with FastAPI, Next.js, and CrewAI.

+---

+## 📖 The Story Behind the System

+*"What if an AI could teach the way Socrates did?"*

+This project didn't start with the architecture you see today.
+It began with a vision, grew into a complex multi-agent system that took minutes to respond, and then—through failure and hard-won lessons—evolved into something simpler, faster, and actually usable.

+**Want to know how we learned that sophistication isn't the same as quality?**

+👉 **[Read THE_JOURNEY.md](THE_JOURNEY.md)** — A narrative of failure, simplification, and the discovery that the best systems solve the problem in the simplest way possible.

+*"The best architecture isn't the most sophisticated.
+It's the one that solves the actual problem."*

+---

 ## Features

 - **5-Stage Onboarding Flow** - Comprehensive learning style and knowledge assessment